rednafi/rednafi.com/content/misc/ssh_saga.md

 Setting up SSH access to a new VM usually follows the same routine: generate a key pair, copy it to the VM, tweak some configs, confirm the host's identity, and maybe set up an agent to avoid typing passphrases all day.
-Tools like cloud-init and Ansible handle most of this for me now, so I rarely think about it.
+Tools like cloud-init and Ansible handle most of the setup for me now, so I rarely think about it.
 But I realized I don't fully understand how all the parts work together.

-This post gives an overview of what happens when you type `ssh user@host`.
-It covers key pairs, `authorized_keys`, `sshd_config`, `~/.ssh/config`, `known_hosts`, and how they all connect.
+This post attempts to give an overview of what happens when you type `ssh user@host`.
+It covers key pairs, `authorized_keys`, `sshd_config`, `~/.ssh/config`, `known_hosts`, and how they all fit together.

 ## A new VM in the void